 In California, a DUI can be a misdemeanor or a felony.
-Felony DUI are prosecuted when there is more than 3 DUI convictions, from the arrest date to the arrest date, within the past ten years.
+A felony DUI is filed when there are more than 3 prior DUI convictions, from the arrest date to the arrest date, within the past ten years.
 A felony DUI can also be filed when a Los Angeles DUI driver causes an injury to another person.
-A misdemeanor DUI can be filed in all other instances and will cover the majority of DUI prosecutions in Los Angeles.
+Also, a felony DUI can be filed if you have a previous felony DUI conviction within the past 10 years.
+A misdemeanor DUI will be filed in all other instances and that is the majority of Los Angeles DUI prosecutions.

 Statute Of Limitation Misdemeanors

 Statutes of limitations can be found in California Penal Code sections 799-805.
 A misdemeanor DUI case has to be prosecuted within one year from the date the DUI happened (see PC 802(a)).
 If the police did not bring the case to court within one year of when it happened, the DUI cannot be filed anymore.
 The reason a DUI that is more than 1 year cannot be prosecuted is the “statute of limitation”, which is the law that gives the police time to bring their case to the court.
 A misdemeanor statute of limitations for a DUI in California is 1 year (like most other misdemeanors).

 For example, if you were arrested for a DUI in Los Angeles on January 1, 2021, and the police did not have your DUI case filed in the court by December 31, 2021, the court will not have jurisdiction to handle your DUI.
 Violations of “statute of limitation” are “jurisdictional defects” and they will stop the Court from hearing your Los Angeles DUI case, in the same way, your DUI case cannot be filled in a faraway court.
 The statute of limitations for your Los Angeles DUI has expired and this DUI criminal case no longer can be heard by a Los Angeles judge.